Muhammad18557/weekly-updater/README.md

 python3 main.py
 ```

 This script fetches PRs from GitHub, generates summaries using OpenAI, and sends them to the respective users on Slack.
+It is advised to run a cron job to run this script weekly or whatever interval you want for updates.